Landlock LSM: kernel documentation¶

 enforced even if the receiving process is not sandboxed by Landlock.
 Indeed,

-this is required to keep a consistent access control over the whole system, and
+this is required to keep access controls consistent over the whole system, and

 this avoids unattended bypasses through file descriptor passing (i.e. confused